faisalhussaini/flappy_bird/README.md

 * Used Python, PyGame and NEAT-Python to create AI that learns to play flappy bird
 * Implemented the game environment using the PyGame module
-* Used the Neuroevolution of Augmenting Topologies (NEAT) module to create a neural network to create clones of birds with different weightings, and filter them using natural selection
+* Used the Neuroevolution of Augmenting Topologies (NEAT) module to create a neural network clones of birds with different weightings, and filtered them using natural selection

 ## Instructions
  * Click the button below to open the project in GitPod